cxa/KissNSUserDefaults/README.md

 Directly hard code to access keys of `NSUSerDefaults` is very boring, and painful because `NSUserDefaultsDidChangeNotification` contains no `userInfo`.

-Make a `NSUserDefaults` category to contain properties is a better way.
-And it's a bonus if we know which key has changed.
+Make a `NSUserDefaults` category to contain some properties is a better way.
+And it's a bonus if we know which key has been changed.

 This is what `KissNSUserDefaults` project borns to be.
-What you need to do is to delcare properties in header and `@dynamic` all in implementation. `-kiss_setup` will generate all accessors for you.
-Demo tells all.
+What you need to do is to delcare properties in header and `@dynamic` all in implementation.
+Run `+kiss_setup` in `+load` will generate all accessors for you.

 ## Usage

-Drag `NSUserDefaults+KissNSUserDefaults.(h|m)` into your project.
-Make your own `NSUserDefaults` category, import `NSUserDefaults+KissNSUserDefaults.h` and run `-kiss_setup` in your category's `+load`.
-See `NSUserDefaults+KissDemo.(h|m)` in demo project for details.
+Add `NSUserDefaults+KissNSUserDefaults.h` and `NSUserDefaults+KissNSUserDefaults.m` to your project.
+Make your own `NSUserDefaults` category, import `NSUserDefaults+KissNSUserDefaults.h` and run `+kiss_setup` in your category's `+load`.

+Check `NSUserDefaults+KissDemo.(h|m)` in demo project for details.
 And you can add an observer for `KissNSUserDefaultsDidChangeNotification` to listen changes.

 ### `NSUserDefaults+KissDemo.h`